h-maren/mini-message-board/README.md

 # mini-message-board
-mini message board using express and ejs
+mini message board using express and ejs, mvc model